Tumulty-Web-Services/tumultywebservices.dev/src/posts/2020-12-04-why-your-company-needs-an-API.md

 1. **Stripe API** Stripe is a software-as-a-service that [securely processes credit card information](https://stripe.com/).
 I've used them for multiple apps, and I simply love this company.
 The main reason for the love is their easy to use API.
 I can have secure payment processing in a variety of projects thanks to their open and easy to use API.

-2. **Google Maps API** No-matter the age, once you get a certain level of comfortablility with the web sooner or later you stumble upon [Google Maps](https://www.google.com/maps).
+2. **Google Maps API** No matter the age, once you get a certain level of comfortablility with the web sooner or later you stumble upon [Google Maps](https://www.google.com/maps).
 You start by putting in your home address, and at least sixty minutes later, you find yourself scoping out rare parts of Antartica.
 Besides being a fun time-suck, Google Maps can be a very useful tool.
 For example, I have a client that needed a service that gave customers driving directions from their location to their office.

     *How did I provide them with that service?*